httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 HTTP Message Signatures are designed to be a general-purpose security mechanism applicable in a wide variety of circumstances and applications.
 In order to properly and safely apply HTTP Message Signatures, an application or profile of this specification MUST specify all of the following items:

 - The set of [component identifiers](#covered-components) and [signature parameters](#signature-params) that are expected and required to be included in the covered components list.
 For example, an authorization protocol could mandate that the Authorization field be covered to protect the authorization credentials and mandate the signature parameters contain a `created` parameter, while an API expecting semantically relevant HTTP message content could require the Content-Digest field defined in {{DIGEST}} to be present and covered as well as mandate a value for `tag` that is specific to the API being protected.
+- The expected structured field types ({{STRUCTURED-FIELDS}}) of any required or expected covered component fields or parameters.
 - A means of retrieving the key material used to verify the signature.
 An application will usually use the `keyid` parameter of the signature parameters ({{signature-params}}) and define rules for resolving a key from there, though the appropriate key could be known from other means such as pre-registration of a signer's key.
 - A means of determining the signature algorithm used to verify the signature is appropriate for the key material.
 For example, the process could use the `alg` parameter of the signature parameters ({{signature-params}}) to state the algorithm explicitly, derive the algorithm from the key material, or use some pre-configured algorithm agreed upon by the signer and verifier.
 - A means of determining that a given key and algorithm presented in the request are appropriate for the request being made.
 For example, a server expecting only ECDSA signatures should know to reject any RSA signatures, or a server expecting asymmetric cryptography should know to reject any symmetric cryptography.